Online Interactive Learning Tools

 The fundamentals of online learning are "read, write, respond."
 But for many students, that's no longer enough: They need the experience, help and stimulation offered by online interactive learning tools.

-Keeping students engaged is a key goal for course designers at SNHU's College of Online and Continuing Education, says Eddie Fournier, director of Academic Technology and Course Production.
+Keeping students engaged is a key goal for course designers at SNHU Online, says Eddie Fournier, director of Academic Technology and Course Production.
 That's especially true for many of COCE's newer academic programs, such as the STEM disciplines, healthcare and criminal justice, but also true of more established fields such as business.

 "You've got to do more than just PDFs and Word files," Fournier says.
 "How do we make things more interesting, more interactive, and not have students feel like they're just reading?"